How To Find Homeless Shelters in Houston

 - The Education Program offers help connecting families to further education, certifications, or any training resources to help them become self-sufficient.

 - Aftercare & Outreach Program helps families who with financial support toward an unforeseen crisis.
 This program even offers assistance to families who are not participants in the Family Promise Program.

 The shelter is located in Conroe.
 The address is 1207 Thompson Ave, Conroe, TX 77301.
 For more information visit their website or call the shelter at 936.441.8778.

 If Family Promise is full you can use this list of Montgomery County Shelters to find a place to stay.

 Family Promise of Lake Houston – Humble

 This Humble area shelter offers a safe, secure place to stay for families.

-Call the Life Skills Center at 281.441.3754 Monday – Friday from 7 am to 5 pm.
+The intake process starts with you calling the Life Skills Center at 281.441.3754 and day Monday – Friday from 7 am to 5 pm.
 You will then be scheduled for an intake appointment where you will visit to talk more about your needs.

 Family Promise of Clear Creek – League City

 Family Promise of Clear Creek helps families transition from homelessness to permanent housing.